cariberg/plantifull/_posts/2024-09-16-zucchini-bread-with-walnuts-and-chocolate-chips.md

 This is a delicious, moist vegan take on zucchini bread without being too sweet!
 Adapted (and made easier) from [Laura Wright's First Mess recipe](https://thefirstmess.com/2020/08/12/vegan-spelt-zucchini-bread-recipe/#recipe), this is a great dessert or even a pre-run snack as a muffin (my preferred style!).
+The recipe makes them as muffins, but it also could be made into a loaf.
+Just put into a loaf pan and cook for 60 minutes.

 <div class="switch-container">
   <label class="switch">